vitessio/vitess-bot/README.md

 # vitess-bot

-This bot automates redundant tasks in the [`vitessio/vitess`](https://github.com/vitessio/vitess) git repo.
+This bot automates some tasks in the [`vitessio/vitess`](https://github.com/vitessio/vitess) git repo.

-It currently currently automates the following tasks:
+It currently automates the following tasks:
 - Adds a review checklist comment on any Pull Request that is ready for review
 - Creates backports against previous release branches for a Pull Request based on the original PR's backport labels
   - This will fail if there are any conflicts or other issues which require manual intervention